Let This Grieving Soul Retire!: Characters

 He is the male protagonist, age 20, and a Level 8 treasure hunter with a second moniker of "Thousand Tricks".
 His profession is still 'unknown'.
-He's the leader of the Grieving Souls party and the Clan Master (CM) and founder of the First Steps clan.
-He is famously known with 'absolute defense' that is immune to all attacks, and he has a Godlike foresight.
-Plus, he is notoriously known as a man who can finish a difficult mission with 100% completion rate.
+He is the leader of the Grieving Souls party and the Clan Master (CM) and founder of the First Steps clan.
+He is famously known for his 'absolute defense' that is immune to all attacks, and he has a Godlike foresight.
+Plus, he is notoriously known as a man who can finish a difficult mission with a 100% completion rate.

 According to series creator Tsukikage, Krai is weak for real.
 He is recorded with 3–7 points in all the stats by Evolved Greed, and his rank is listed as '4' points in the Code scan.

 Despite this, he is a treasure hunter who has an immunity against fear of death (because he got used to it) after the young Grievers survived their first encounter in the Lost Inn.
 He is immune in mana sickness, unlike his party members, because of his low aptitude.
 Plus, he is a maniac who loves to collect Relics whether they are defective or not.
 Some of his defective Relics are quite useful in high risk situations.
-Moreover, he is the treasure hunter who is famously known to resolve the issue in the "Cursed Incident", clear two Level 10 Treasure Vaults (Lost Inn & Source Temple) by defeating the Phantom Gods (Mother Fox and Keller), beat the Fox God for the second time to save the Emperor Radrick and his people, resolve the forestation of the Toizant, ignites a civil war in the Fox organization after the Supreme Martial Arts Tournament, explores the Yggdra (World Tree) and resolves the issue of the impending destruction of the world, and in the Level 9 Certification Exam, he single-handedly destroys his third difficult and high leveled treasure vault: an invincible flying-class fortress and monarch nation called "Code Fortress".
+Moreover, he is the treasure hunter who is famously known to have resolved the issue in the "Cursed Incident", clear two Level 10 Treasure Vaults (Lost Inn & Source Temple) by defeating the Phantom Gods (Mother Fox and Keller), beaten the Fox God for the second time to save the Emperor Radrick and his people, resolved the forestation of the Toizant, ignited a civil war in the Fox organization after the Supreme Martial Arts Tournament, explored the Yggdra (World Tree) and resolved the issue of the impending destruction of the world, and in the Level 9 Certification Exam, he single-handedly destroyed his third difficult and high leveled treasure vault: an invincible flying-class fortress and monarch nation called "Code Fortress".
 The Code is considered the arch-enemy of the Explorers Association after they suffered two consecutive defeats a hundred years ago.
 Afterward, the Zebrudia Empire and the Explorers Association put him on discretionary suspension until the aftermath is resolved completely: they halt his hunting activities until further notice.
 This news makes him rejoice because this is what he is wishing to happen: retiring from the treasure hunting and do nothing.
-He also attempts to avoid several romantic advances from the girls in the cast - particularly Liz, Tino and Sitri - as he doesn't want to be in a relationship with anyone.
+He also attempts to avoid several romantic advances from the girls in the cast—particularly Liz, Tino, and Sitri—as he does not want to be in a relationship with anyone.

 Furthermore, his role as the protagonist will be replaced by Lucia Rogier in Volume 13.